nikoalch/intro-grafana/breakout 1 Grafana UI.md

 #### Adding a Logging Data source

-Repeating the steps above that you used to add the a data source, add another data source with the type “Loki” For the name:
+Repeating the steps above that you used to add the prometheus data source, add another data source with the type “Loki” For the name:
 ```Loki-TNS```